EU bank bailout roulette awaits Monte dei Paschi investors

 "It's very difficult for investors to get involved," he added, pointing to a reluctance to buy bank debt in some countries.

-European rules designed to ensure a harmonised approach to bank bail-ins, forged over the summer, do not take effect until 2018, leaving bank investors in heavily indebted countries in limbo and weighing on those states' own cost of borrowing.
+European rules designed to ensure a harmonized approach to bank bail-ins, forged over the summer, do not take effect until 2018, leaving bank investors in heavily indebted countries in limbo, and weighing on those states' own cost of borrowing.

 "The reality is, these individual countries can't wait for 2018 to bail in bondholders, they just can't afford to do that," said Elliott.

+Since the EU was notified of Monte dei Paschi's rescue before August 1, 2013, it will be considered under the previous version of the state aid guidelines.

-But the EU Competition Authority's powers as defacto guardian of bailout consistency are limited - the framework lays out broad guidelines for imposing losses on shareholders, bondholders and large depositors, but exceptions can be made if the measures would do more harm than good.
+In any case, the EU Competition Authority's powers as de facto guardian of bailout consistency are limited - the framework lays out broad guidelines for imposing losses on shareholders, bondholders and large depositors, but exceptions can be made if the measures would do more harm than good.

-"State aid control does not enable the Commission to 'harmonise' measures that member states intend to implement, but merely to set minimum standards for them to be compatible with the internal market," the spokesman for the EC's competition division said.
+"State aid control does not enable the Commission to 'harmonize' measures that member states intend to implement, but merely to set minimum standards for them to be compatible with the internal market," the spokesman for the Commission's competition division said.
 "Inconsistencies ... are thus due to the choices of member states."

-Investors in Monte dei Paschi are still waiting to see how they will be affected by a new restructuring plan to avert nationalisation.
-Italy's third-largest lender has delayed approval of the plan because it is hoping the EC will give it more time to raise 2.5 billion euros, sources have told Reuters.
+Investors in Monte dei Paschi are still waiting to see how they will be affected by a new restructuring plan to avert nationalization.
+Italy's third-largest lender has delayed approval of the plan because it is hoping the Commission will give it more time to raise 2.5 billion euros, sources have told Reuters.

 NO CONSISTENCY